 RCASL 101 and 102: Elementary American Sign Language

 These beginning courses in American Sign Language (ASL) introduce students to basic grammatical structures and sign vocabulary through intensive classroom conversational interactions involving everyday topics.
 Emphasis is on practical communicative functions as students learn how to communicate in a visual-gestural channel.
 Classroom work is supplemented by videotaped workbook and laboratory exercises to facilitate development of receptive language skills.
 These courses are conducted exclusively in ASL and regular attendance is essential.

 Students in the intermediate courses in ASL learn more advanced communicative forms including understanding the essential role of facial communication (non-manual behaviors) in forming expressions.
 Additional vocabulary including idiomatic expressions, are introduced to expand students' abilities to understand and converse appropriately in various settings.
 Through a conversational approach, students also continue to study selected literature, history, culture, and outlooks of Deaf people in order to develop an understanding of appropriate standards of communicating in ASL.
-Students completing RCCORE 203 and 204 will have acquired a basic understanding of how to communicate in a visual-gestural channel in order to receive and express ASL sentences in everyday conversational interactions.
+Students completing RCASL 201 and 202 will have acquired a basic understanding of how to communicate in a visual-gestural channel in order to receive and express ASL sentences in everyday conversational interactions.

 Please complete this form to be placed on a waitlist for any of the ASL courses.